mandouss/sakai-client/Readme.md

 We realized that in order to get our tool to work with Duke's Production Sakai Server we needed our VM to work with HTTPS.
 As a result, we registered our VM with the domain name ***sakaiboxintegrator.tk*** and obtained a free certificate for the domain from a Certificate Authority.
+To get a free certificate we used the instructions found at: ***https://certbot.eff.org/lets-encrypt/ubuntuxenial-apache***.
-These certificates last 90 days, so in order to continually renew them a user should login to our VM and run the command: ***sudo certbot renew --dry-run*** to renew their certificate.
+***Note***: These certificates last 90 days, so in order to continually renew them a user should login to their VM and run the command: ***sudo certbot renew --dry-run*** to renew their certificate.

 Additionally, this Server utilized a PostgreSQL database to store access and refresh tokens from Box.
 In order to authenticate our Duke Box Service Account with Box we must obtain access and refresh tokens from Box.
 After we initially obtained our access